The Top 5 Fishing Lures Of All Time (Inshore Edition)

 Suspending jerk baits and twitch baits are lures that every inshore angler should have and know how to use.

-For soft plastic jerk baits, we love the 5-inch tails rigged weedless on a weighted hook.
+For soft plastic jerk baits, we love the 5-inch Alabama Leprechaun jerk shad rigged weedless on a weighted hook.
 This is our go-to rig for fishing on grass flats and is deadly for redfish, trout, snook, and pretty much any other predator fish that feeds on the flats.

 Tip: These soft plastic jerk baits have to be rigged correctly in order to work.
 If they’re rigged incorrectly, they’ll spin or have terrible action in the water and won’t catch fish.

-Note: The lure shown above is actually the exact lure that helped land a catch of a lifetime when sight fishing from our 3rd-floor balcony (see the balcony catch video here).
+Note: The jerk shad is a lure that helped land a catch of a lifetime when sight fishing from our 3rd-floor balcony (see the balcony catch video here).

 Conversely, hardbody twitch baits that work in a similar way to their soft plastic cousins are another lure type you need to know how to use.
 You can work these just like your jerk baits.